 Faculty Director: Mikhail V. Pletnikov, M.D., Ph.D

 Our laboratory is interested in the neurobiology of neurodevelopmental diseases such as schizophrenia and autism.
-The major focus of the laboratory is to evaluate how adverse environmental factors and vulnerable genes interact to affect brain and behavior development.
-We address these experimental questions by using methods of cell and molecular biology, neuroimmunology, neurochemistry, psychopharmacology and developmental psychobiology.
+The major focus of the laboratory is on identifying the molecular mechanisms whereby adverse environmental factors interact with one another and/or genetic variants associated to affect brain and behavior development.
+We explore these mechanisms in a cell type- and circuit-specific manner, using methods of cell and molecular biology, neuroimmunology, neurochemistry, psychopharmacology and developmental psychobiology.

-Undergraduate, graduate students, fellows, and faculty members are welcome to join the laboratory to take part in basic research training and/or collaborations.
+Undergraduate, graduate students, fellows, and faculty members are welcome to join the laboratory to participate in pre-clinical research training and/or collaborations.